raruhan6-ops/vue3-lab/README.md

    ```

 ### Optional: Map dependencies for Lab 7
-If you plan to run Lab 7 (China map with AntV L7 + Gaode/Amap), install the L7 packages in the frontend:
+If you plan to run Lab 7 (GeoJSON overlays with AntV L7 + Gaode/Amap), install the L7 packages in the frontend:
 ```bash
 npm install @antv/l7 @antv/l7-maps
 ```